-- This module is capped at 21 students.
-If you would like to be considered for a place you must complete an expression of interest form.
-This form must be submitted no later than 6pm on Monday, 20/01/25.
+• This module is capped at 21 students.
+Students should both choose the module at registration and fill out the expression of interest form.
+Should the module become oversubscribed, instructors will assess your responses (and if relevant, your previous engagement in Philosophy).
 The form is available here.

-You will receive an email to notify you of the outcome of your expression of interest before 5pm on Monday 20/01/25. - In week 4 of the semester, there will be a Friday and Saturday training event.
+- In weeks 3 or 4 of the semester, there will be a Friday and Saturday training event (dates TBC).
 Attendance at these training events is compulsory for any student registered for PI2105. - Garda vetting must be completed by any student participating in this module.
 Students will receive vetting information in week 2 of the semester.